unica-open/unica-acquisti/INSTALLATION.md

   - MAY be installed
     - pg_buffercache
     - tablefunc
+- The datasource MUST be esposed to the JEE context.
+The project requires the use of two such datasources, one for the business component `cpassbe` and one for the reporting component `cpassrepeng`.\
+These datasources MUST be exposes to JNDI with the following names:
+  - `java:jboss/datasources/cpassbeDS`
+  - `java:jboss/datasources/cpassrepengDS`
 - A Dockerized environment MAY help with the local development.
 We do not as of now provide such environment nor configuration.
 - So as to prevent multiple developers to each overwrite one's own properties